Porter-Gaud, Porter Military Academy, and The Gaud School Alumni

 Author of the New York Times Bestseller Girls in Trucks.
 Published in April 2008, this is Katie’s first book and is loosely set in Charleston, SC.
 Katie studied writing while attending Brown University and later on received her MFA from Columbia University.
 She followed up Girls in Trucks with her Men and Dogs, Abroad, and a series of novels called The Magnolia League.
 Katie resides in San Francisco and works for Apple, Inc.

 Ovie is the first player from Porter-Gaud School drafted in the NFL.
 Following a standout career at PG where he won many honors including State Player of the Year, he played football at Wake Forest University.
-Thinking of following in his father’s foot steps after Wake Forest, Ovie contemplating enrolling medical school until the Wake Forest coaches told him he was getting lots of interest from the NFL and was rated the #1 fullback by USA Today.
+Thinking of following in his father’s foot steps after Wake Forest, Ovie contemplated enrolling in medical school until the Wake Forest coaches told him he was getting lots of interest from the NFL and was rated the #1 fullback by USA Today.
 Ovie was the 134th pick in the 2003 NFL draft by Baltimore Ravens, where he began his career.
-Ovie was traded to the Atlanta Falcons and did so until his retirement.
+Ovie was traded to the Atlanta Falcons and played there until his retirement.
 Ovie is known for his size and speed and became one of the top fullbacks in the NFL, becoming the highest paid fullback in NFL history and making the Pro Bowl.
 He currently lives in Atlanta.
 Every summer, Ovie returns to Porter-Gaud to run a football camp for the Ovie Mughelli Project to support underprivileged youth through education, health, sports initiatives.